Olical/olical.github.io/cryogen/resources/templates/md/posts/clojure-projects-from-scratch.md

 4 directories, 2 files
 ```

-Let's insert some basic content into these files:
+Let's insert some content into these files:

 ### src/hey/core.clj